UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \subsubsection{Continuous Regression}

-For the anchor-based model using 2048 anchors and a 0.5s prediction horizon, training it without continuous regression on closed-loop samples actually aligns with the GPT-like discrete models~\cite{wu2024smart}.
+For the anchor-based model using 2048 anchors and a 0.5s prediction horizon, training it without continuous regression on closed-loop samples actually aligns with the discrete NTP models~\cite{wu2024smart}.
 As shown in Table~\ref{table:continuous_regression}, such a model is indeed competitive.
 Building on the consistent configurations, we introduce continuous regression and observe a performance gain.
 Moreover, when training with open-loop samples, the model with discrete distributions shows a significant drop in performance, which continuous regression can effectively alleviate.
-The results above indicate: \begin{itemize}[leftmargin=1em] \item The success of discrete mixture models hinges on the use of closed-loop data samples. \item The additional flexibility brought by continuous regression is beneficial. \end{itemize}
+The results above indicate the key points below: (1)~\textit{The success of discrete NTP models hinges on the use of closed-loop data samples}; (2)~\textit{The additional flexibility brought by continuous regression is beneficial}.

-Thanks to the architectural design in Section~\ref{Motion Decoder}, continuous regression does not incur notable extra computational overhead~(Table~\ref{table:consumption}).
-Furthermore, if the anchor-based model adopts the approximate posterior policy~(Section~\ref{Approximate Posterior Policy}), generating closed-loop samples with or without continuous regression is exactly the same.
+Thanks to the architectural design in Section~\ref{Motion Decoder}, continuous regression does not incur notable extra computational overhead~(Table~X in Appendix~C-B).
+Furthermore, if the anchor-based model adopts the approximate closed-loop data generation policy~(Section~\ref{Approximate Posterior Policy}), generating closed-loop samples with or without continuous regression is exactly the same.
 Thus, \textit{the additional continuous regression does not necessarily demand significantly more training time}, as shown in Table~\ref{table:continuous_regression}.